- All medical school applicants are required to take the MCAT entrance exam. About the MCAT

 - Confirm that schools have received your application materials and letters

-The Pre-Med/Pre-Health Professions Committee at CLU is a committee of Career Services professionals and Science Faculty formed to assist CLU students and alumni to gain entrance into medical or other Health Profession's programs.
-The main purpose of the PMC is to submit all students Letters of Recommendations to various schools and build CLU's reputation as a Pre-Med/Pre-Health university.
+The Pre-Health Committee at CLU is a committee of Career Services professionals and Science Faculty formed to assist CLU students and alumni to gain entrance into medical school.
+The main purpose of the PHC is to submit all students' letters of recommendations to various schools and to provide an "overall" letter (the committee letter) summarizing your qualifications and providing the committee's endorsement of your application.

 What are the benefits of using the Committee?

-Many Medical schools prefer a formal committee turn in recommendations, ensuring their confidential delivery.
-The committee is also useful when asking faculty or off campus letter writers for letters that may need to be sent to 10–20 schools.
-The Pre-Med Committee will handle mailing letters by deadlines to various schools.
+The PHC will handle uploading letters for primary applications.
 Writers need to send letters to Career Services by April 15th of each year.
-In addition, the committee drafts a cover letter and attaches to the separate letters.
-When your letters are mailed to schools, the committee will include a statement that the student applying has waived all rights to the contents of their Pre-Med file, mostly referring to the Letters of Recommendation.
-Lastly, Medical Schools get accustom to committees submitting letters and start to recognize the quality of the students who go through the formal committee.
+When your letters are uploaded, the committee will include a statement that the student applying has waived all rights to the contents of their Pre-Health file, mostly referring to the Letters of Recommendation.
+Lastly, Medical Schools are accustomed to committees submitting letters and recognize the quality of the students who go through the formal PHC.
 Students are still responsible for applying online, taking the MCAT or other exams, and forwarding transcripts.

 What do I need to do to take advantage of this program?